KirinDave/mooish-template/README.md

 The most important part of this organization scheme is that all of your js code lives in one place, is tested in one place and is pushed/pulled from one place.
-I don't have to bother updating a mootools or clientcide file in all of my projects when a new version comes out.
-I just update my *one* mootools or clientcide repo and use the builder to make new lib js files for my projects.
-Better still, all of the tests in this template pull the code from my mootools or clientcide repo dynamically before each test is run - there really isn't a stagnant copy of mootools lying around anywhere.
+You don't have to bother updating a mootools file in all of your projects when a new version comes out.
+You just update your *one* mootools or repo and use the builder to make new lib js files for your projects.
+Better still, all of the tests in this template pull the code from your mootools repo dynamically before each test is run - there really isn't a stagnant copy of mootools or other js library lying around anywhere.

 What's in the box?